-Prerequisite: English 11 Grade Level: 12 Credits: 1 English Credit
+Prerequisite: English 11GradeLevel:12Credits: 1 English Credit

 This course continues the development and application of English skills in reading, speaking, organizing, and listening essential for college coursework and the workplace.
 In this academic class, students read and analyze a variety of genres in British and world literature, including epics, drama, poetry, and novels.
 As part of their study of the development of British literature, students explore the historical and cultural context of representative works from Anglo-Saxon to modern times.
 Students continue to develop logical thinking and research skills, exhibiting their master of these skills through varied written and oral activities, including analytical papers and a 10-15 minute oral presentation.
-Students also complete an extended research project and essay based on their post graduation plan; the project and the essay include correct use of MLA formatting throughout.
+Students also complete an extended research project and essay based on their post- graduation plan; the project and the essay include correct use of MLA formatting throughout.
 Additionally, students will demonstrate competence in communication skills through participation in class discussions, group work, and the mock interview project.
 Language study includes incorporation of vocabulary, application of standard usage, and consideration of purpose and audience to determine focus and style.

-Dual Enrollment English 12 - College Composition II (ENG 112)
+Dual Enrollment English 12 - British Literature (ENG 112)

-Prerequisites: Grade of C or higher in Dual Enrollment English 11/College Composition I (ENG 111) GPA 3.0 or higher

-Credits: 1 English Credit; 3 college credits through Dual Enrollment
+Prerequisites: ENG 111 and GPA of 3.0 or higher Grade Level: 12 Credits: 1 English Credit